10 September, 2021

 UNAR Coffee Company

 Seating is limited at Tai Hang’s UNAR, but if you need a coffee on the go, then look no further!
-This little hole-in-the-wall proves that size doesn’t matter, and the eager customers queuing outside pay testament to UNAR’s delicious and high quality coffee, using only the finest Italian coffee beans.
-We’ve heard its banana caramel cake is a must-order, too.
+This little hole-in-the-wall proves that size doesn’t matter, and the eager customers queuing outside pay testament to UNAR’s delicious and high-quality coffee, using only the finest Italian coffee beans.
+We’ve heard the banana caramel cake is a must-order too.

 UNAR Coffee Company, 15 Sun Chun Street, Tai Hang, Hong Kong, 2838 5231www.facebook.com/unarcoffeecompany